agilie/ebanq_api/README.md

 # EbanqApi

-A Ruby wrapper for the EBANQ Rest API.
+A wrapper for the EBANQ Rest API.
+Specification is as described in the the [developer documentation](https://ebanqapi.docs.apiary.io/#).
 This gem is a work in progress.

 ## Installation